 The huge domed entrance forms the main feature of this part of the palace complex (with the famous Spanish Riding School inside).
 Four huge statues of Hercules flank the opening.
 It all looks rather lovely when lit up at night, especially during one of the seasonal markets:

-As you might imagine, the rather prestigious location means there is always much public interest in the occupants of the building.
+As you might imagine, the rather prestigious location means much public interest in the occupants of the building.

 This interest also stems from the residual fame of Café Griensteidl, a notable coffee house located in the building ripped down to make way for the new palais.